DinoHub-SubT/dsta_deploy/README.md

         # resets all the submodules, to their `DETACHED HEAD` commit HASH as pushed on origin.
         subt git all.reset

-**(Optional)** When you want to pull the latest updates when checked out a branch in submodule:

-        # pull the submodule's updates, when the submodules are checked-out at a specific branch.
-        subt git all.pull

 ## 2.b.More Reading